Install Expansion Cards in Mac Pro

 You can configure your Mac Pro by installing additional cards in the PCI Express expansion slots.

-Note: If you have a Mac Pro tower workstation, see Install Memory in Mac Pro in Mac Pro Essentials for Mac Pro (Tower).
+Note: If you have a Mac Pro rack workstation, see Install Expansion Cards in Mac Pro.

 Slots 1 and 3 are x16 slots that directly connect to the CPU; they provide the highest performance and should be used first.
 After that, it’s preferable to connect a card to a slot that has as at least as many lanes as the card.
 If you ordered an Apple Afterburner card with your Mac Pro, the card comes installed in slot 5.
 If you’re installing an Afterburner card, use a PCI Express x16 slot for optimum performance.
 See the table below for details.